JerryGao818/CAD/README.md

 # CAD
-Code for Semi-Supervised Anomaly Detection through Denoising-Aware Contrastive Distance Learning submitted to WWW'25.
+Code for WWW'25 paper "Semi-Supervised Anomaly Detection through Denoising-Aware Contrastive Distance Learning".

 CAD is implemented using PyTorch.
 You may need the packages below to run CAD: